-The ATRS Board of Trustees may adopt, by Resolution, an interest rate increase based upon current interest rates and financial market conditions.
+The ATRS Board of Trustees may adopt, by resolution, an interest rate increase based upon current interest rates and financial market conditions.
 Once a member rolls all or a portion of their T-DROP balance into the CBA, the interest rates in effect at that time can never be lowered but may be increased.

-May I withdraw funds from my CBA?
+Q May I withdraw funds from my CBA?

-After the CBA participant's account has been established on the ATRS' membership system, the participant may withdraw funds from the account one time per quarter.
-The System, with a written request, may allow the participant to make an additional withdrawal within a quarter for a manifest emergency.
+After the CBA participant's account has been established on the ATRS' membership system, the participant may withdraw funds from the account two times per quarter.
+However, the participant may request, in writing, that ATRS allow the participant to make an additional withdrawal within a quarter for an important reason.